Postgraduate Course: Social inequality and social protection (PGSP11258)

 |Summary||How can we conceptualise the inequalities of social class, generation, race, disability and gender?
 How are such inequalities bought about through processes across the life course, from cradle to grave?
 This course aims to make the student familiar with the social structure and the institutional contexts across life courses and the corresponding social and public policies.
 The course focuses on policies that are used to support human development and family formation, childhood and educational trajectories, vocational training, labour market entry, occupational careers and income trajectories, retirement and ageing.
 The course takes the UK as its focus, although students are also encouraged to take a comparative perspective.

-Week 1: Defining inequality, thinking about the life course
+Introduction: Defining inequality, thinking about the life course & social protection

-Part 3: Working with policy makers to reduce inequalities across the lifecourse
+Part 2: Working with policy makers to improve social protection across the lifecourse

 Entry Requirements (not applicable to Visiting Students)